alex001xx/pruebas/README.md

         if Saved.FallSpeedCap then FallSpeedCap = Saved.FallSpeedCap end
         if Saved.SpamText then SpamText = Saved.SpamText end
         if Saved.AutoClickerCPS then AutoClickerCPS = Saved.AutoClickerCPS end
+        if Saved.AimbotRange then AimbotRange = Saved.AimbotRange end
+        if Saved.KillAuraRange then KillAuraRange = Saved.KillAuraRange end
+        if Saved.AimbotPartName then AimbotPartName = Saved.AimbotPartName end
         WindUI:Notify({Title="Configuración", Content="Cargada correctamente", Duration=3})
     end)
 end